-By Jeff van Reenen (MSc MFDAP NCAC Accredited), Addiction Treatment Programme Manager at Priory Hospital Chelmsford
+By Jeff van Reenen (MSc MFDAP NCAC Accredited), Addiction Treatment Programme Manager at Priory Hospital Chelmsford.

 Relational trauma results where there may have been circumstances of child maltreatment, sexual abuse, sexual harassment, rape, psychological and emotional abuse, bullying, domestic violence, narcissistic abuse, abandonment, rejection, complex grief, traumatic loss and other forms of attachment, betrayal or disruption.

-Thus, those who identify as having experienced less than nurturing or abusive family systems in childhood can be susceptible to developing adult behaviour patterns that lead to co-dependency.
+Thus, people who identify as having experienced less than nurturing or abusive family systems in childhood can be susceptible to developing adult behaviour patterns that lead to co-dependency.
 The co-dependency patterns can translate into addictions, mood disorders, physical illness and relationship struggles.

 The five core symptoms of co-dependence